I always get compliments on my Christmas candles - as a master perfumer these are the only ones I'd recommend

 • Fresh and fruity Christmas candles: this collection draws on warm orange, sharp neroli, and red berries.
 They're still effortlessly festive, but fresher and lighter

-• Green, woody, and sometimes smoky: in here, we've got the pine scents, evergreens, and Christmas tree candles as well as fireside, logs, ambers, and all things rich and woody.
-If you want a candle that'll leave a lasting scent, look no further.
+• Woody and smoky Christmas candles: as well as fireside, logs, ambers, and all things rich and woody.
+If you want a candle that'll leave a lasting scent, look no further than here

 Classic Christmas candles

-When most of us think of a classic Christmas candle, we dream up the gingerbread, mulled wine, and mice pie-type spices.
+When most of us think of a classic Christmas candle, we dream up the gingerbread, mulled wine, and mince pie-type spices.
 The six candles below have bottled that up, diffusing warming cinnamon and cosy clove with a pinch of nutmeg, and ginger.
 Some will add woody undertones (sandalwood is always a failsafe), whilst others will go for something a little more aromatic and rich, such as frankincense.
 Alternatively, it's popular to lean in on the natural sweetness of the spices and add a juicy orange note in there.
 Whatever the blend, I always think these candles are delicious.

 Fresh and fruity Christmas candles